sydneymcauliffe/blog-post/README.md

 )

 ### Check-in Blog Post

-	The process of creating my first project was hard and at times frustrating; but ultimately, it was very rewarding.
+	The process of creating my first project was hard and at times frustrating but ultimately, it was very rewarding.
 I have never coded before and was very intimidated by the prospect of working with technological languages I did not know how to write.
 However, as the semester has unfolded, I have become increasingly more comfortable leaning into discomfort and embracing my beginner level skillset.
 I am determined to work hard and create art through this new medium.
 I appreciate how the class is structured allowing us students to both learn new technical skills and explore using the software, however, I think I am at such a beginning level that I need more guidance when it comes to learning the technical skills.
-My plan of attack moving forward is to spend more time reading the book Make: Getting Started with p5.js and coming to office hours on Tuesdays to ask any questions I may have concerning the software and the week’s assignment.
+My plan of attack moving forward is to spend more time reading the book Make Getting Started with p5.js and coming to office hours on Tuesdays to ask any questions I may have concerning the software and the week’s assignment.